googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

   arguments.
 Some helpers also support different sets of arguments, each set corresponding to a different type of path.

-Following is an example invoving using a resource path helper.
+Following is an example involving using a resource path helper.

 Old:
 ```